What is a bomb cyclone? Northeastern US warned over approaching storm

 “Fundamentally, the impacts of a bomb cyclone are not necessarily different from other strong storm systems, except that the fast strengthening is usually a signature of a very powerful storm system.”

+“So potentially you would have more moisture available to this storm, just because the oceans are hotter because of global warming - and that could potentially increase the impacts of a storm like this.

+“There’s also some question about whether global warming might be affecting the jet stream, which is an important trigger for this storm.
+[Climate change] may be making the jet stream have more meanders, more of these large loops - these kinks - that can drive these sorts of storms.
+It’s an active area of research, and there hasn’t been unanimous scientific agreement about how climate change is affecting these storms.”

-Those concerned about staying safe are advised, as with any other strong storm forecast, to stock up on canned food, water, first aid supplies, a torch and spare batteries in case power supplies are knocked out.
+Those concerned about staying safe on the East Coast this week are advised, as with any other strong storm forecast, to stock up on canned food, water, first aid supplies, a torch and spare batteries in case power supplies are knocked out.

 “Pay attention to your local weather forecasters, but understand that the occurrence of a ‘bomb cyclone’ does not mean a storm will be particularly apocalyptic,” writes Rachel Feltman of Popular Science.